nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 There are infinite choices.
 You don't even know what they all are.
 A good choice is one that you actively choose.
 It's always going to be wrong.
 It’s not for your friends or family or anyone else.
 It’s not even for your future or past.
 It’s only for you, and only for now.
 So commit once you've chosen.
 (not for future?)

 Remember the queen's explorer and the her leader.
-After you've spent time in explorer mode, taking in information, dabling and ending up with a some good options, you need to decide which option to choose and then switch to leader mode.
+After you've spent time in explorer mode, taking in information, dabbling and ending up with a some good options, you need to decide which option to choose and then switch to leader mode.
 There's a point where you need to stop taking in information and switch to leading yourself.

 In leader mode you stop considering other viewpoints.
 Stop changing the course.
 Pick a destination and cut off other options.
 “Here’s where I’m going.
 Here’s why.
 Here’s how.
 Let’s go.”
 If you keep switching, you'll have to start over like the computer whose parameters you just changed.
 Instead, you need to be like the queen's leader, on course, no matter what.
-Headgehog, not fox.
+Hedgehog, not fox.

 > People who tell me they are lost and running in circles have one thing in common: They say they keep listening to podcasts, reading books, watching videos, doing courses — taking in more and more information — and still don’t know what to do.